cewing/training.python_web/source/presentations/week08.rst

 .. class:: incremental

-In our root_factory method, we grab a connection to the ZODB and pass that into a call to ``appmaker``, the result is returned (and becomes our app root).
+We grab a connection to the ZODB and pass that into a call to ``appmaker``, the result is returned (and becomes our app root).

 .. class:: incremental